freifunk/projects.freifunk.net-contents/collections/_projects/retroshare.android_client.md

 well established, and the work in this project will consist into creating the missing functionalities described above.

-Depending on how much work is scheduled this project stands for half-time or full time.
+Depending on how much work is scheduled this project stands for half-time or full-time.

 #### Milestones